Skip to content

 Celebrate the First Improvement Loop

-You have now completed the full beginner loop: publish an Agent, collect real stakeholder feedback, save one reusable eval case, improve the instructions, and validate the fix in Test Suite.
-That is the foundation for every later iteration.
+You have now completed the full expansion loop: collect real stakeholder feedback, save a reusable case, decide whether it expands scope, improve the Agent, and validate the change in Test Suite before publishing a new version.

 When to Add More Structure